 - All graphic material should be provided as separate files, as well as embedded in the Word Document to show preferred positioning.
 Diagrams, charts and graphs should be supplied as high-res JPEGs, saved from the original programs.
 Images should be supplied separately at their original size.
 All graphic material should be suitable for reproduction in a 12cm-wide column @ 300dpi.

 - Note: With our new Water e-Journal there is now also the potential to include the added value of data files, animated content and any other web-based media.

 Water e-Journal will consider papers that have been previously published/presented (e.g. at a recent conference), pending copyright clearance, or an updated, extended or shortened version.

-Download a PDF of the full submission guidelines
+Download the full submission guidelines

 Submit your paper now